Brock Stassi

 Brock James Stassi (/ˈstæsi/ STASS-ee; born August 7, 1989) is an American former professional baseball first baseman.
-Selected by the Philadelphia Phillies in the 33rd round of the 2011 Major League Baseball draft out of University of Nevada, Reno, Stassi made his Major League Baseball (MLB) debut for the club on April 3, 2017.
-He is currently a hitting coach in the Phillies organization for the Jersey Shore BlueClaws.
+Selected by the Philadelphia Phillies in the 33rd round of the 2011 MLB draft out of University of Nevada, Reno, Stassi made his Major League Baseball (MLB) debut for the club on April 3, 2017.

 Early life

 From Northern California, Stassi attended Barry Elementary School, after which he attended Yuba City High School, for which his father was the baseball coach.

-Career
+Playing career

 Amateur

 In 2009, he played collegiate summer baseball with the Orleans Firebirds of the Cape Cod Baseball League.
 Stassi was drafted by the Cleveland Indians in 2010, but decided to stay at school.

 Stassi was a two-way player in his final three years at University of Nevada, Reno.
 In 2010, Stassi was named the Western Athletic Conference Pitcher of the Year and also earned second-team All-WAC utility honors.
 He hit 360 with 19 doubles, driving in 34 runs and scoring 29 times in 55 games for the Nevada Wolf Pack, earning First Team All-WAC honors as a first baseman during his senior season.